nengxu/dolphin/README.md

       @servers = @group_hash[options[:group].to_sym].map {|item| @server_hash[item]}
     end

+### Dry-run mode
+Passing the --dry (or -d for short) option to enter dry-run mode.

+    bin/dolphin deploy go -d

 ## Extend with custom modules

 To extend dolphin's functionality with your custom modules is easy.
 It is Ruby anyway.
 For example, to add Centos related functions: